chef/chef-oss-practices/repo-management/README.md

 # Repo Management

-Ready to create a new Chef Open Source project?
+Ready to create a new Chef Open Source Software project?
 Looking for some guidance on how to manage repositories for existing projects?
 You have come to the right place!

 ## Project Setup